 Unwrapping tech gadgets is a popular theme (Apple products are particularly popular), but any product is ripe for unboxing.
 If it can be bought, it can be unboxed.

 There’s a lesson here for online retailers.
 Packaging serves a practical purpose — it encases the product and primes it for storage and shipping — and it can elicit an emotional response to a product or brand.

 It is also the only physical connection an e-commerce retailer has with its customers in the purchasing process.
 Woefully underutilised by many online merchants, packaging can provide customers with an opportunity to interact with a brand and its values.

 Amid a sea of competitors, online retailers must find ways to stand out and add value to their offerings.
 Competition on price can only go so far.
 How can they convince customers to stay loyal, rather than shop around?

 There’s a fairly simple solution, and it’s not even that expensive — invest in memorable packaging.
-52 per cent of consumers are likely to return to an online vendor that provides premium packaging.
+According to Dotcom Distribution, 52% of consumers are likely to return to an online vendor that provides premium packaging.